craftcms/docs/docs/commerce/3.x/installation.md

 ```

 ::: tip
 Don’t forget to install Commerce after you’ve required it with Composer.
-You can do this from the control panel via Settings → Plugins, or using the `./craft install/plugin commerce` console command.
+You can do this from the control panel via Settings → Plugins, or using the `php craft install/plugin commerce` console command.
 :::

 ## Example Templates